-When it comes to our main meals we easily travel the world with our culinary experimentation; Indian, Italian, Mexican and so on are all foods we regularly consume, but I have noticed we tend to overlook the desserts which are available.
+When it comes to our main meals we easily travel the world with our culinary experimentation; Japanese, Italian, Korean and so on are all foods we regularly consume, but I have noticed we tend to overlook the desserts which are available.
 For example, we all know chilli is a Mexican dish but can you name any Mexican desserts?

 Here we have some great desserts from around the world, how many have you tried, have you made any?
 If you haven’t tried any why not find the dessert recipes and make one yourself?